aws-neuron/aws-neuron-parallelcluster-samples/examples/jobs/dp-bert-launch-job.md

 ## Troubleshooting guide

-See [Troubleshooting Guice in Neuron documentation](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/frameworks/torch/torch-neuronx/tutorials/training/bert.html#troubleshooting) for more details and fixes to common issues.
+See [Troubleshooting Guide for AWS ParallelCluster](https://docs.aws.amazon.com/parallelcluster/latest/ug/troubleshooting-v3.html) for more details and fixes to common issues.